 On July 21, 2021, the Company refinanced its \$25 million revolving credit facility and \$80 million term note payable to a \$50 million revolving credit facility and \$100 million term note payable in order to obtain a more favorable interest rate on the outstanding debt.
-The Company also has revolving credit facility and term note are collateralized by substantially all the right, subject Company's assets, which includes rights to approval by the administrative agent future commissions and each issuing bank, to increase the commitments under the credit facilities by an additional \$25 million, royalties.
+The revolving credit facility and term note are collateralized by substantially all the Company's assets, which includes rights to future commissions and royalties.